dfrincu/clearbank-test/technical-test-terraform/README.md

 ## Testing

 As of version `1.6.0` Terraform provides a testing framework.
+Please refer to [tests_1.tftest.hcl](./tests_1.tftest.hcl) for sample tests.
+To execute the test, run `terraform test` in the `technical-test-terraform` folder.

 ## Deployment
 - GitHub Actions option running the scripts with an AWS S3/Azure Blob Storage backend for maintaining state files.